 Academic and Employer Engagement

-A dynamic curriculum underpinned by a radical learning and teaching approach, will be designed around the learner so that they become:
+A dynamic curriculum underpinned by a distinctive learning and teaching approach is designed around the learner so that they become:

 - Successful learners who enjoy learning and achieving and make discernible progress;

 - Confident individuals able to live a safe, healthy and fulfilling life;

 - Responsible citizens making a positive contribution to society;

 - Sought-after employees, self-motivated, demonstrating a perpetually positive attitude, technically confident, able to work as part of a team and always effective problem solvers.